pilars-protocols/pilars/src/principles.md

 #### Notes

-If we're going to observe the CARE principles then *an authentication and authorization procedure* is DEFINITELY needed -- but this is not a trivial undertaking, particularly in observing the *standardized communications protocol* this is covered in
+If we're going to observe the CARE principles then A1.2 *an authentication and authorization procedure* is DEFINITELY needed -- but this is not a trivial undertaking.
+While A1 can be implemented by using standard web protocols (chiefly HTTPS) and protocols and standards built on top it (lined data, metadata harvesting protocols such as OAI-PMH), there is a lack of web-scale standardization in mediating access to resources.

 >
 ><a name="FAIR-I"> </a>